 Studies have found that glucosamine has cartilage-regenerating effects and boosts the strength and flexibility of joints.
 Glucosamine sulfate is the form most often used today to treat joint pains and osteoarthritis, which is a combination of glucosamine and mineral salts that the body can absorb easily.

 In both humans and animals, glucosamine and chondroitin stimulate the production of new cartilage and can also help reduce inflammation in the process.
-Today, these supplements are available in tablet, capsule, powder or liquid form and can be safely consumed with most medications or other dietary supplements.
+Is glucosamine and chondroitin effective?
 To date, more research has been done in regard to glucosamine’s benefits, although the two are very often combined for better results.
 When taken together benefits include:

 - reduced joint pain